top of page

 Self-assessment is a guided reflection that teaches students how to evaluate their learning.
 Once students know where they are, they can better articulate where they want to be, and together, the teacher and student can make a plan.

-Assessments are accessible to both families and students.
-Students have access to assessments while learning is taking place.
-This gives students better opportunities to make adjustments or course corrections in their proficiency.
-I will post rubrics for a new unit of study on this website for families to review.
-Formal assessments are available at the end of a unit.
+Assessment rubrics are accessible to both families and students.
+I post rubrics for a new unit of study on this website for families to review.
+Formal assessment results are available at the end of a unit.

 3